kulack/httpie-digirm-auth/README.rst

 Compatibility
 -------------

-Currently only Digi Remote Manager API key authentication is supported.
-To use basic auth, simply use the built-in HTTPie basic auth plugin.
+Attempts to recognize Digi Remote Manager API key authentication and falls back to basic auth if the key is not a Digi Remote Manager API key.

 In the API key authentication scheme the API key ID and API key secret are used in the ``X-API-KEY-ID`` and ``X-API-KEY-SECRET`` headers respectively.